-The City's wetland system includes Lake Joondalup, Lake Goolellal and the Beenyup and Walluburnup Swamps.
+The City's wetland system includes the Beenyup and Walluburnup Swamps within the Yellagonga Regional Park.
 The land surrounding these wetlands is reserved in the Metropolitan Region Scheme for "Parks and Recreation", a mechanism used to protect the area from urban development.
 The wetlands provide a wide variety of ecosystems, resulting in a very high conservation value for the Park.